therealJimoh/Sklearn/README.md

 # Operantionalize a Machine Learning Model
-A Python-Flask production microservice app of a pre-trained machine learning model to predict housing prices in Boston built and deploy with DOcker and Kubernetes in a CircleCI pipeline.
+A Python-Flask production microservice app of a pre-trained machine learning model to predict housing prices in Boston was built and deployed with Docker and Kubernetes in a CircleCI pipeline.

 ## Setup the Environment